 If we ever get a return of the first stage to its landing site, the launch viewing sites at Ocean Avenue or Hawk’s Nest will be good to see it.
 Unfortunately, the rocket will go behind a hill from Ocean Avenue for the last seconds of descent.
 The rocket is going really fast on its way down and will in general not be visible until it lights off one of the descent burns.
 One or two descent burns could be visible, and only last a few seconds.
 Binoculars are called for, sharp eyes to acquire the rocket on its way down before aiming binoculars, and tons of luck.

-The barge landing might happen about twice the distance of San Nicholas Island from LA, and in the same direction.
+The barge landing will happen close to directly south of Vandenberg and past San Diego (and the Mexican border) in international waters.
+From LA, this will be far past San Nicholas, San Clemente, or Catalina islands.
+Reddit /r/spacex user darga89 has this map of landing locations.
 You can get the approximate landing location from marine NAVAIDS issued before the flight to block certain areas from ship traffic, but they may close off a 100-mile-long patch of water..

 There are folks who simulate the flight dynamics of the launch, and thus can forecast the landing site, I think you can find them at FlightClub.
 One such person is in the Reddit /r/spacex group as /u/TheVehicleDestroyer .
 Here is one of his videos.

 SpaceX calls the barge an “Autonomous Spaceport Drone Ship” (“ASDS”) and has named it Just Read the Instructions (“JRTI”) in a nod to the “Culture” novels of science fiction author Iain Banks.